hazae41/x509/README.md

 [**Node Package 📦**](https://www.npmjs.com/package/@hazae41/x509)

+### DO NOT USE

+This is experimental software in early development

+1. It has security issues
+2. Things change quickly

 ### Current features
 - 100% TypeScript and ESM
 - Zero-copy reading and writing
 - No external dependency
 - No cryptography
-- PEM <=> DER conversion
+- PEM and DER parsing
-- X.509 certificates
+- X.509 certificates (v3)

 ### Upcoming features
-- X.509 extensions
+- X.509 extensions (v3)

 ### Usage